thiagosanches/linguist/README.md

 The idea is to help manage some setup scripts to development machines, exposing an API that can be used on front-end applications to build a better UX to the final user.

-For linux scripts it's considering to return a plain-text bash script and for Windows a Windows Powershell.

-Basically, we are supporting only apt-get on Linux and on Windows plataform it's mandatory to use the chocolatey application.

 ## Example

 ### Input